DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-09-06-inbound-marketing-for-healthcare.md

 ---
 post_title: How to Get Started with Inbound Marketing for Healthcare
-date: 2022-09-06T05:00:00.000+00:00
+date: 2022-09-06T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags:
   - healthcare-marketing
+post_intro: >-
-post_intro: For decades, healthcare providers have been leveraging traditional marketing tactics to generate leads and turn them into loyal patients.
+  For decades, healthcare providers have been leveraging traditional marketing tactics to generate leads and turn them into loyal patients.
 Digital marketing has revolutionized your ability to find potential patients and build a connection that keeps them with the clinic for years.
-post_image: "/uploads/shutterstock_582545173.jpg"
+post_image: /uploads/shutterstock_582545173.jpg
+post_highlight: >-
-post_highlight: For decades, healthcare providers have been leveraging traditional marketing tactics to generate leads and turn them into loyal patients.
+  For decades, healthcare providers have been leveraging traditional marketing tactics to generate leads and turn them into loyal patients.
 Digital marketing has revolutionized your ability to find potential patients and build a connection that keeps them with the clinic for years.
 post_type:
   - blog
 product:
   - lead generator
   - website management
+_template: post_template
 ---

 ## **How to Get Started with Inbound Marketing for Healthcare**

 ![](/uploads/shutterstock_426009253.jpg)